hainayanda/Tour-Of-Heroes/TourOfHeroes/Pods/NamadaLayout/README.md

 ## Contribute

-Clone and do pull request
+You know how, just clone and do pull request